 Home Help for families Information & Advice Covid-19 and families with disabled children UK-wide education updates Back to school – frequently asked questions (England)

-Attendance will be mandatory for children of compulsory school age (five-16) unless they are shielding on medical advice, self- isolating because they have been in close contact with someone who has tested positive, or in quarantine.
+Attendance is mandatory for children of compulsory school age (five-16) unless they are shielding on medical advice, self- isolating because they have been in close contact with someone who has tested positive, or in quarantine.
 Schools must continue with protective measures to reduce the risk of coronavirus.

 On this page, our education team have put together answers to some of the frequently asked questions on our helpline.